About eProvided’s USB flash drive recovery and USB features, when things go south.

 Actual read and write speed ranges vary from device to device.
 In addition, they are affected by the components used to construct each flash drive.
 It’s important to remember that exact read and write speed ranges are not guaranteed.

-The Best USB Flash Drives.
+What’s The Best USB Flash Drives?

 - Kingston brand USB drives.
-Kingston is a noteworthy names in the USB device market.
+Kingston is a noteworthy name in the USB device market.
 It’s a trusted brand.
 Additionally, Kingston has been around for years.
 Kingston doesn’t provide the fastest flash drives on the market.
 In fact, they are slightly below average in read and write speeds.
 Kingston makes quality USB devices that are durable.
 Features customers like include budget friendly pricing.
 These drives have simple designs and no removable cap.
 As a result, the drive stays protected.

 - SanDisk brand USB drives.
 SanDisk one of the most revered names in memory technology.
 They are a trusted brand dedicated to innovation.
 Their USB flash devices boast some of the fastest read and write speeds on the market.
 Features consumers appreciate include slick designs, no removable cap to lose, and fast data write/read speeds.
-Unlike other brands, ScanDisk flash drives are moderately expensive, lack a handy key-chain hole, and their retractable USB connector design takes some getting used to.
+Unlike other brands, ScanDisk flash drives are moderately expensive, lack a handy keychain hole, and their retractable USB connector design takes some getting used to.

 - Corsair brand USB drives.
 Corsair is another common flash device brand.
 Consumers like their rugged, sealed, and aircraft-grade aluminum case.
 However, the devices themselves offer below average read and write speeds, and the overall device design feels oversized for a flash drive.